username-amp/username-amp/README.md

-# 👋 Hi, I’m Richard Ramos Jr!
+# 👋 Yo, I’m Richard Ramos Jr!

 Welcome to my GitHub profile!
 I'm a third-year BSIT student at CODM, always learning and building cool stuff.
 Whether it's diving into AI, crafting e-commerce platforms, or just experimenting with new tech, I'm all about the grind.